bigcommerce/dev-docs/docs/api-docs/analytics/web-analytics.md

 > #### Note
 > - You can obtain storefront channel IDs using the [Get all channels](/api-reference/store-management/channels/channels/listchannels) endpoint.
 > - To get or update settings for specific storefronts, specify the `channel_id` in the query.
 If no channel ID is specified in the query, the request defaults to the global settings for a store, whose `channel_id` is 0.
+> - If you query a storefront channel, the response returns global (not storefront) settings if the channel inherits global settings.
+The `channel_id` in the response will be that of the default global channel (`0`).
 > - Web analytic ID 5 is no longer in use.

 This article shows you how to manage web analytics using the Web Analytics API.
+For more, see the [Web Analytics API Reference](/...).

 ## Google Analytics

-The version corresponds with the "Connect with Field" that a merchant uses to connect to Google Analytics.
-This connection field affects the fields that are requested and returned in [Get the Google Analytic](#get-the-google-analytic) and [Update the Google Analytic](#update-the-google-analytic).
+A merchant can use a tracking code or property ID to connect Google Analytics to a store.
+This affects the fields that are requested and returned in [Get the Google Analytic](#get-the-google-analytic) and [Update the Google Analytic](#update-the-google-analytic).
 ![Version on Google Analytics](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Version%20for%20Google%20Analytics.png).

 ### Get the Google Analytic

+To get a Google Analytic, send a request to the [Get an analytic](/...) endpoint and specify the `id` of Google Analytics in the path.

-When a merchant uses a tracking code for the connection field, your response will have a version of `1` and the `tracking_code` field.
+When a merchant uses a tracking code, your response will have a version of `1` and the `tracking_code` field.
 If a merchant has not entered a tracking code, `tracking_code` will return as an empty string.

 <!--
 type: tab